 Travellers and those going to live abroad

-- Those with a strong reaction to Mantoux skin testing.
+- You had a strong reaction to the Mantoux skin test.

-- Those who have had a confirmed severe allergy reaction to any substance in the BCG.
+- You had a confirmed severe reaction to a component of the BCG jab.

 Did you find this information useful?

 - Tuberculosis (TB) and other mycobacterial diseases: diagnosis, screening, management and data; Public Health England

 - Tuberculosis; NICE CKS, January 2015 (UK access only)